quamranhasan/quamranhasan/README.md

 ### Welcome to my Github 👋

-With a compelling academic foundation in Computer Science and Business Technology Management from KAIST, I am a dedicated and passionate scholar currently undertaking my 9th semester.
-My past internships have been focused on the data science and analytics industry, where I excelled at manipulating data and narrating meaningful stories from complex numerical narratives.

-My passion for data extends beyond mere interpretation; I aim to utilize these insights to drive strategic decisions within organizations, boosting their efficiency and effectiveness.
-My experience has allowed me to develop excellent leadership and teamwork skills, equipping me with the ability to thrive in both individual and collaborative environments.

-In addition, I am currently engrossed in cutting-edge research on distributed systems and the efficient training of transformer models.
-My ultimate goal is to create and refine the technology that facilitates streamlined and accessible data processing.
-I am not just a student of technology, but a fervent explorer, eager to make meaningful contributions to the vast and ever-evolving tech universe.
-Through rigorous academic and practical pursuits, I am committed to advancing the future of data science and distributed systems.
+A recent graduate from KAIST with a double major in Computer Science and Business Technology Management.

+I love to rumble with data collection, and analysis and tell stories with data.
+From not having written a single line of code prior to university, now I live a life where I have a domestic relationship with Python.
+Having past experiences in several internships I have grown a liking for Marketing Research and Data Analytics.

+Apart from industry experience, I have fathomed research experience in the fields of transformers and Large Language Models, especially when it comes to tasks relevant to low-resource languages.

+Finally, I love to read books, especially thrillers by Dan Brown, and I love playing instruments like the bass and drums.

-#### Programming Skills
+#### Languages:
-- Python (4 years)
-- SQL (2 years)
-- C (2 years)
-- JAVA (2 years)
-- SCALA (1 year)
-- F# (1 year)
+Python (4 years), SQL (2 years), C (2 years), JAVA (1 year)

+#### Development and Tools:
+Django ORM, Amazon Web Services, TensorFlow, PyTorch, Keras, Hotjar, Figma, IBM SPSS Statistics, SAP Analytics Cloud, Redash, Selenium

-#### Frameworks and Tools
+#### Data and Visualization:
-- TensorFlow
-- Keras
-- ScikitLearn
-- Pandas
-- Seaborn
-- Tableau
-- MySQL
-- Google Analytics
-- Google BigQuery
-- Google Tag Manager
-- Hotjar
-- IBM SPSS Statistics
-- Figma
+Google Analytics, Google Tag Manager,  Google BigQuery, Tableau, MySQL, PostgreSQL, Pandas, NumPy, Scikit Learn, Seaborn, A/B Testing, Data Mining, Data Management

 #### Contact
 <a href="https://www.linkedin.com/in/h-m-quamran-hasan/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/h-m-quamran-hasan/" height="30" width="40" /></a>